theGayatriGosavi/Tetris/README.md

 # React Tetris - Starter files

-This is the starter files for the React-Tetris tutorial, you will find:
+This is the starter files for the React-Tetris, you will find:

 1. The background (from Unsplash, Clemen Vrankar).
 2. The font (author: Sizenko Alexander, www.styleseven.com, The fonts Pixel LCD-7 is freeware for home using.)